Examples of shift patterns and traditional approaches to shift working

 Tailored shift patterns:

-We help organisations to design innovative patterns of work that meet demand, often by redeploying hours according to need across the year rather than using fixed weekly rosters.
+We help organisations to design and manage innovative patterns of work that meet demand, often by redeploying hours according to need across the year rather than using fixed weekly rosters.

 We build flexibility into the rosters we design, giving you an exact supply of labour to meet the needs of the organisation.